 Is personally identifiable information (PII) collected?
 [X] Yes [ ] No

-If Yes, is the information that will be collected included in records that are subject to the Privacy Act of 1974? [ ] Yes [ X] No
+If Yes, is the information that will be collected included in records that are subject to the Privacy Act of 1974?
+[X ] Yes [] No

-If Applicable, has a System or Records Notice been published? [ ] Yes [ ] No
+If Applicable, has a System or Records Notice been published? [ x ] Yes [ ] No

-Not applicable: The name and contact information are not collected by or turned over to DOI; they are collected by the Landsat Advisory Group, a third party, and used solely for the purpose of determining organizational affiliation (industry, State government, etc.) and to contact individuals as necessary for clarifications and complaints.
+The name and contact information are not collected by or turned over to DOI; they are collected by the Landsat Advisory Group, a third party, and used solely for the purpose of determining organizational affiliation (industry, State government, etc.) and to contact individuals as necessary for clarifications and complaints.
 PII data will not be published or released as part of any study results.

+In the case that some respondents use their personal information rather than business information on the survey, we have identified the Department wide SORN that would cover this usage: DOI Social Networks, DOI-08.

 Gifts or Payments: